Orbs, Jobs, Steps, and Workflows

 add_ssh_keys are nested under Steps.

-version: 2.1 orbs: aws-s3: firstname.lastname@example.org #imports the s3 orb in the circleci namespace workflows: build-test-deploy: jobs: - deploy2s3: # a sample job that would be defined above. steps: - aws-s3/sync: #invokes the sync command declared in the s3 orb from: . to: "s3://mybucket_uri" overwrite: true
+version: 2.1 orbs: aws-s3: firstname.lastname@example.org #imports the s3 orb in the circleci namespace # x.y.z should be replaced with the orb version you wish to use jobs: deploy2s3: docker: - image: cimg/<language>:<version TAG> auth: username: mydockerhub-user password: $DOCKERHUB_PASSWORD # context / project UI env-var reference steps: - aws-s3/sync: #invokes the sync command declared in the s3 orb from: . to: "s3://mybucket_uri" overwrite: true workflows: build-test-deploy: jobs: - deploy2s3

 Following is a sample 2.0